What Does Dogwood Flower Mean and Symbolise?

 Symbolism of Dogwood Blossoms

-For its intriguingly odd name and simple flowers, the Hound’s tree has several interesting symbolic meanings.
+For its intriguingly odd name and beautiful flowers, the Hound’s tree has several interesting symbolic meanings.

-For instance, the flowering Dogwoods (Cornus florida) have been the official floral emblem of the state of Virginia since 1918.
-Surprisingly, the state of and Missouri also honors these flowers as their state flora!
 These states in the United States are not the only ones giving this flower the honor it deserves.
-In fact, British Columbia honors the Pacific Dogwoods (C. nuttallii) as their official floral motif!
+In fact, British Columbia honors the Pacific Dogwoods (Cornus nuttallii) as their official floral motif!

 Meaning of Dogwood Flowers

 The very trendy Victorian language of flowers has a lot to say about the Dogwoods.
-They believe these flowers meant a love in adversity.
+During the Victorian era, many believed these flowers meant a love in adversity.
 Love is a powerful force so pure that they say it will overcome any high mountain or deep sea!
 This is precisely the reason why it is a great bouquet to give on anniversaries!

 What does a White Dogwood Flower Mean?

-The Cornus flowers were once said to be tall and mighty strong trees during the time of Christ.
-In this sense, its white flowers meant unwavering endurance and durability.
+White dogwood flowers were once said to be tall and mighty strong trees during the time of Christ.
+In this sense, its pure white flowers meant unwavering endurance and durability.
+It also stood for purity innocence.

-These red blossoms are a symbol of passionate admiration and dedication.
+The red dogwood tree and its red flowers are a symbol of passionate admiration and dedication.
 To top that off, this type of admiration is for the beauty and purity of your personality and social abilities!
+It can also symbolize love and passion.

 A hearty pink Cornus flower sits very primly and proper on the lush green leaves of the tree.
-This sight to see indicates an attractive charm and graceful finesse.
+Seeing these pink flowers in bloom indicate an attractive charm and graceful finesse.

-What is the Biblical Meaning of Dogwood Blossoms?
+What is the Biblical Meaning of Dogwood Flowers?

-In the Christian faith, the Hound’s tree and its flowers have long been associated with the Crucifixion of Christ.
-The tree itself is symbolic of Easter and is believed to be the wood used for Christ’s cross!
+In the Christian faith, the one dogwood tree and its flowers have long been associated with the cross on which Jesus was crucified on.
+The tree itself also has a religious meaning of representing Easter.

 Thinking about what could symbolize the crown of thorns?
-Take a look at the soft and yellow bud in the center.
-For many Christians, they say this represents just that!
+Take a look at the soft and yellow bud in the center – it represents an image of His crown of thorns.
 The fruit it bears also has a biblical meaning.
 The red berries upon the fruiting season represent the droplets of the blood of Jesus Christ.
 Each drop represented His pain and suffering upon the cross.

 What is the Spiritual Influence of Dogwood Flowers?

-What are the Folktales Associated with Dogwood Florets?
+What are the Folktales Associated with Dogwood Flowers?

 Another story says that carrying the bark around has magical use – a magical use to ward off and protect you from feral stray dogs or wolves!
 So if you’re thinking of going hiking, you might want to chip off a small bark from this tree for protection.